About the course

 Alternatively, you may decide to take on a placement year to gain relevant work experience within an external organisation.
 A placement year can give you a competitive edge in the graduate job market and provide you with key contacts within the industry.

-Our Placements Manager offers bespoke support through the process of researching, applying and interviewing for placements.
+The Essex Business School Placements Manager can offer bespoke support throughout the process of researching, applying and interviewing for placements.
 However, it is your responsibility to apply, prepare for and secure your own role.
 We also offer a number of other employability opportunities during your studies.
 Our students have gained placements with organisations such as BMW, Samsung and Cummins.

 Our expert staff

 You are taught by a highly qualified, enthusiastic team with wide-ranging research interests and proven academic track record.
 You’ll regularly see our academics, such as Professor of Accounting Prem Sikka, talking to the media about important business issues.